lbarberiscanoni/scoreboard/README.md

     - `name`: organization's name [Valyria, Cassandra]
     - `createdAt`: timestamp of when the organization was created
         - This is useful to track how many days since inception like Ramp does
+    - `notion-api-key`: Notion's API key for tracking
+    - `github-api-key`: Github API for the repos
 2. Users
     - `id`: primary key
     - `org_id`: foreign key reference to the Organization the User is a part of